stavxyz/gitmux/README.md

 You could also think of it as a tool for forking repositories, but with a twist: _you don't have to fork the entire repository_.
 Only the pieces/files you want.

-For assistance, email me `hi@samstav.xyz` or submit an issue here.
+For assistance, email me `hi@stav.xyz` or submit an issue here.

 ### Who is this for?